elicia4/elicia4/README.md

 - I can install and set up pretty much any mainstream Linux distribution.
 - I can set up a simple server (on Debian with Lighttpd/on Ubuntu with Apache, MariaDB and PHP).
-- I know some basic C/C++, HTML, CSS and JS.
+- I know some basic C, C++, Python, Pascal, HTML, CSS and JS.
 - I can code some primitive graphics and games.